 Part E. Level 1 elective study (6, 12 or 18 points, depending upon the number of units you need to complete for Part A)

-At least 12 elective points from the first year must be used in fulfilling the requirements of the partner course.
-Therefore, if you are required to take 12 points of foundation units you will need to overload by 6 points.
+At least 12 points at level 1 must be used in fulfilling the requirements of the partner course.
+Therefore, if you are required to take 12 points of engineering foundation units you will need to overload by 6 points.
+Please refer to the course progression mapcourse progression map (https://www.monash.edu/engineering/current-students/enrolment-and-re-enrolment/course-information/course-maps) for the relevant double degree.

 You must complete at least one of the following available on your campus of enrolment: